1/18 Scale Porsche G-Force Racing Team Model, purchased at the Leguna Seca Historics Race in 1998

 This is a Carquest collector series car I found at the Seaside Antique Mall.
 I always wanted a real one; this die cast model is really nice.

 It is easy to send scale model vehicles home on a road trip.
-If you don't have room in your travel bags to carry your purchases back home, then you just mail them back to your home address from a nearby post office during your trip (and the package tracking fee is minimal.)
+If you don't have room in your travel bags to carry your purchases back home, then you just mail them back to your home address from a nearby post office during your trip.

 MEETING NEW FRIENDS: Looking for collectibles provides the collector with many opportunities to meet new acquaintances along the way.
 Collectibles can remind you of special people relationships you have formed and spontaneous fellowship opportunities you may have experienced at special motorsport racing events.
 During our participation in motorsport events and scale model swap meets (selling and/or buying) we have developed and maintained long-time personal relationships with new-found friends.
 We also enjoy the adventure in finding unique scale models and learning more about the real machines that they represent.
-My wife and I both enjoy going to car and model trains swap meets, looking at the large variety of items being sold, and finding a few collectable "treasures".
+My wife and I both enjoy going to car and model train swap meets, looking at the large variety of items being sold, and finding a few collectable "treasures".
 Most of all, we like meeting new people and visiting with our friends that have similar motorsport interests at swap meets.
 Sometimes just the road trip experience is fun even though the swap meet may not yield any new "treasures."
+This spring I took a trip to Lewiston, Idaho to visit a good friend and attend their annual train show.
+My friend had never been to a model train show before the event and he enjoyed going there with me to look at the trains.

 Atlas Trainman GP38-2 HO model train engine In BNSF heritage I livery (Credit: Atlas Model Trains)